ALL FIELDS REQUIRED*

 Once you narrow down a list of candidates, it’s time to meet with the attorney of your choice.
 Some lawyers will attempt to screen your case over the phone by asking questions about the basics of your case.
 If they feel you meet the basic criteria, it will be time to schedule a free initial consultation.

 The purpose of these case evaluations is to hear your side of the story.
-An attorney will likely ask you to explain your work situation, take notes, and ask questions.
+An experienced Los Angeles employment law attorney will likely ask you to explain your work situation, take notes, and ask questions.
 The more prepared you are to answer these questions, the more smoothly this meeting will go – and the better an attorney will be able to tell if you have a case.

 An in-person meeting at an attorney’s office is usually brief.
 Come prepared with any questions you want to ask your prospective attorney.